-Name Approximate Number of Common Shares Held Directly or Indirectly Approximate Percentage of outstanding Equivalent Common Shares Pino Grande Holdings Corp (1) 984,141 8.43% Lindsay R. Stollery.
-(1) 210,245 1.80% 2311978 Alberta Ltd. (formerly C Group Energy Inc.) (2) 1,361,542 11.67%
+Name Approximate Number of Common Shares Held Directly or Indirectly Approximate Percentage of outstanding Equivalent Common Shares

+Pino Grande Holdings Corp (1) 984,141 8.39%

+Lindsay R. Stollery.
+(1) 210,245 1.79%

+2311978 Alberta Ltd. (formerly C Group Energy Inc.) (2)

 - (1) Based upon information provided to us by Ms. Stollery, a director of the Company.
 Ms. Stollery is the president of Pino Grande Holdings Corp. and has control and direction of the holdings of Pino Grande Holdings Corp.
 Ms. Stollery holds 210,245 Common Shares in her own name and indirectly through personal holding companies.
 Pino Grande Holdings Corp. also holds \$448,100 of Debentures. - (2) On February 22, 2019, 2311978 Alberta Ltd. (formerly C Group Energy Inc.) sold certain assets to us in exchange for cash consideration and 1,361,542 Common Shares.
-For more details about this transaction, please see "Description of the Business General Development of the Business Year ended December 31, 2019".
+Mr. Bruce Francis, a director of the Company, is President, Managing Director and a shareholder of 2311978 Alberta Ltd., which owns 1,361,542 Common Shares.
+Mr. Francis, together with the shareholders and members of management of 2311978 Alberta Ltd., exercise control over the Common Shares held by 2311978 Alberta Ltd. For more details about this transaction, please see "Description of the Business General Development of the Business Year ended December 31, 2019".